 Though the children’s and preadolescent units are co-educational, all residences at our residential treatment center are gender-specific.
 Girls and boys stay in separate buildings, in semi-private rooms that are shared by two residents in the same age group.

 All of the behavioral health treatment programs at our treatment center are personalized, with each resident receiving an individual treatment plan that has been customized according to his or her specific strengths, needs, and treatment objectives.
 All treatment plans contain a full schedule of individual, group, family and specialized-track therapy sessions, school attendance, and recreational therapy.
 Care is provided by a multi-disciplinary team of licensed and credentialed professionals and professionally supervised paraprofessionals.

 At Acadia Montana, a leading adolescent & teen residential treatment center in Butte, MT, we employ a primary treatment model that provides our residents with a consistent point of contact from each discipline to whom they can turn for support and treatment services.
 Each resident’s primary treatment team will include the following individuals:

 - Recreational Therapist

-Typical length of stay at Acadia Montana is three to six months; however, both the structure of this treatment plan and the length of time that a resident will remain at Acadia Montana will be determined according to several unique factors, including the nature and severity of his or her disorder(s) and the progress that he or she has made toward his or her treatment goals.
+Typical length of stay at Acadia Montana is three to six months; however, both the structure of this treatment program and the length of time that a resident will remain at Acadia Montana will be determined according to several unique factors, including the nature and severity of his or her disorder(s) and the progress that he or she has made toward his or her treatment goals.